 Dick Rowland Protected by Greenwood WWI Veterans

-Ol’ Roe was accused of accidently tripping over a little white girl in an elevator at the Drexel Building a few months ago.
+Ol’ Roe was accused of accidentally tripping over a little white girl in an elevator at the Drexel Building a few months ago.
 She screams and everyone reacts – y’all know how that goes.
 After he was arrested, a few of our Elders marched up to the courthouse to protect Roe from the angry mobs that lurked.
 They had just lynched ol’ Roy Belton the year before and we ain’t need another headline like that in our newspaper.

 As the story goes, a lynch mob approached the group and asked them what Roe was doing with a pistol.
 Roe looked the men up and down and replied that he’d use it if he needed to.
 They got into a scuffle and the gun went off.
 All hell broke loose.